FS-21/xna-cncnet-client/Docs/INISystem.md

 Dynamic Control Properties CAN use constants.

 These can ONLY be used in parent controls that inherit the `INItializableWindow` class.
-`$ToggleableControl` = ``{control name}`` (only on `XNAClientButton` or derived classes) Name of control whose visibility this button toggles, only works if the target control is initialized before the button and is not the parent window

 ```ini
 $X=10            ; integer, the X location of the control